 Another method for moisture retention

 If your hair doesn’t respond well to the LOC method, you can attempt to modify it to suit the needs of your hair.
 Some naturals find that switching the order they apply their products provides better results.
-Instead of using the LOC method, they use the LCO method.
+Therefore, instead of using the LOC method, they use the LCO method.

 LCO is an abbreviation for Liquid, Cream, and Oil.